throskam/eko/README.md

 Note that without the double dashes (`--`), conflicting flags will be interpreted as *eko* flags.

+You can create aliases to save commands under shorter names.

+`eko alias greeting -- echo "echo "Hi from \$PWD""`

+And then use them in `exec`.

+`eko exec greeting`

 ## Colors

 Colors in commands output are unfortunately not preserved because most command